dattngo/dattngo.github.io/_pages/Research.md

 My current research activities involve in the following topics:

-  •	Deep learning/machine learning for temporal signal analysis
+  •	Machine Learning and Deep Learning for Acoustic Scenes

-  •	Audio event detection/classification
+  •	Audio event detection and classification

   •	Speech analysis/ recognition